potsawee/selfcheckgpt/README.md

 SelfCheckGPT
 =====================================================
 - Project page for our paper "[SelfCheckGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models](https://arxiv.org/abs/2303.08896)"
-- We investigated 4 variants of the selfcheck approach: BERTScore, QA, n-gram, and LLM-Prompt.
+- We investigated several variants of the selfcheck approach: BERTScore, QA, n-gram, and LLM-Prompting.
-- [04/07/2023] Additional experiments show that using an entailment classifier (e.g. DeBERTa fine-tined on Multi-NLI) is better than BERTScore, QA, n-gram but worse than LLM-prompting.
-This method though requires considerably less computation than using LLM-prompt.
-We will soon add SelfCheck-NLI into this package.
+- [18/07/2023] SelfCheck-NLI is added.
+Additional experiments show that using an entailment classifier (e.g. DeBERTa fine-tuned on Multi-NLI) performs well (see the results in the table below).
+SelfCheck-NLI method though requires considerably less computation than SelfCheck with LLM-prompting.

 ![](demo/selfcheck_qa_prompt.png)

 ## Code/Package